 12. Denkmal für die Gefallenen beider Weltkriege

-It consists of an obelisk surrounded by several figures which represent the Wehrmacht, the Kriegsmarine, and Luftwaffe.
-The plaza also has a representation of the date 1943.
+It consists of an obelisk surrounded by several figures representing the Wehrmacht, the Kriegsmarine, and the Luftwaffe.
+The plaza also has a representation of the date of 1943.

-The symbolism for this monument comes from Fritz Schumacher’s original design which placed German national heroes side-by-side with their enemies from world wars I and II.
+The symbolism for this monument comes from Fritz Schumacher’s original design, which placed German national heroes side-by-side with their enemies from World War I and World War II to remind Hamburg citizens of their responsibility for peace, even during the war.

 See Related: Boatrides in Frankfurt